mtumilowicz/java11-reflection-accessing-fields/README.md

               by this method fails.
 1. To set the value, we have to call a proper method from `Field` class:
     * if the field is primitive
+        ```
+        public void setXXX(Object obj, XXX z)
+        ```
+        * `XXX` is the primitive type
+        * `obj` the object whose field should be modified
+        * `z` the new value for the field
+        * exceptions:
+            * `IllegalAccessException` - the underlying
+            field is either inaccessible or final (enforcing Java language access control).
+            * `IllegalArgumentException` - if the specified object is not an instance of the class or interface declaring the underlying field (or a subclass or implementor thereof), or if an unwrapping conversion fails.
+            * `NullPointerException` - if the specified object is `null` and the field is an instance field.
+            * `ExceptionInInitializerError` if the initialization provoked by this method fails.

     * if the field is not primitive
         ```